 The workshop will be a computer lab, in which the participants will be able to ask questions and interact with the instructors.”

-import/export, computing and summarizing data on genomic features,
+summarizing data on genomic features, overlap detection, integration

 visualization.
-Students can follow along, and there
+Students can follow along, and there will be plenty

-will be plenty of time for students to ask questions about how to apply the
+of time for students to ask questions about how to apply the

 The workshop will help participants understand the distinctions between assumptions and hypotheses of existing methods as well as the differences in objectives and interpretation of results.
 It will provide code and hands-on practice of all necessary steps for differential expression analysis, gene set- and network-based enrichment analysis, and identification of enriched genomic regions and regulatory elements, along with visualization and exploration of results.

-RaggedExperiment data class, which provides efficient and powerful operations for
+RaggedExperiment data class, which provides efficient and powerful

 We will provide worked examples for lab sessions, and a set of stand-alone notes in this repository.